boldbi/bold-bi-docs/docs/working-with-data-sources/custom-connector/configure-custom-connector.md

 ### Edit Custom connector

- Edit Custom connector by uploading new or Updated JSON file by following the given steps.
+ Edit a custom connector by uploading a new or updated JSON file by following the given steps.

-  1. Click **Edit icon** on the custom connector that has to be edited.
+  1. Click the **Edit icon** on the custom connector that needs to be edited.

      ![Edit](/static/assets/working-with-datasource/data-connectors/images/Customconnector/EditConnector.png)